 I am an evolutionary ecologist with background in both ecology and molecular biology, and a taste for statistics.
-I am fascinated by adaptive evolution, and take a particular joy in developing empirical studies grounded in theory.

 The meaning of life is 36.8 (in norwegian)